Non-Disclosure Agreement (NDA)

 - all remedies available for any breach of confidentiality

-When do I need to use a confidentiality agreement?
+When do I need to use a Non-Disclosure Agreement?

-The situations when you may need to sign an NDA are varied.
-The common scenarios would include:
+There are various situations when you may need to sign an NDA are varied.
+The most common scenarios would include:

 - engaging a consultant in your business